Katerina Hadzi-Miceva Evans, Executive Director

 Hanna Asipovich, Policy Officer

 Hanna is a Policy Officer at ECNL.
 She works on ECNL’s country and regional programs in the Eastern Partnership region with 7 years of experience of working in the countries of South Caucasus and Moldova.
 She has undertaken and coordinated several EU level advocacy efforts on civil society related policies by developing input to EU consultations; being a member of the development aid CSO network Concord and supporting a network of Central and Eastern European watchdogs in identifying sources of sustainability.
-At ECNL she works on program development, is in charge of social media communications and serves as an in-house expert on freedom of peaceful assembly.
+At ECNL she works on program development and serves as an in-house expert on freedom of peaceful assembly.

 Andrea Judit Tóth, Program Manager

 Andrea serves as Program Manager at ECNL.
 In this capacity she provides program support and administrative assistance for ECNL’s staff of lawyers in their work on CSO legal and policy reforms.
 Through her involvement in the coordination of several comparative research projects on the European level, she has gained specific skills in multi-country project management and general understanding of issues related to CSO-government cooperation mechanisms, accountability and transparency, participation of CSOs in policy and decision making on the local and national level, public benefit status, percentage mechanisms and self-regulation.